mozman/ezdxf/docs/source/tutorials/blocks.rst

-Blocks are managed as :class:`~ezdxf.layouts.BlockLayout` objects by the :class:`~ezdxf.sections.blocks.BlocksSection` object, every drawing has only one blocks section stored in the attribute: :attr:`Drawing.blocks`.
+Blocks are managed as :class:`~ezdxf.layouts.BlockLayout` objects by the :class:`~ezdxf.sections.blocks.BlocksSection` object, every drawing has only one blocks section referenced by attribute :attr:`Drawing.blocks`.

 .. literalinclude:: src/blocks.py
     :lines: 1-21